 The same is true in reverse.
 Most blog content document that is cut and paste from rendered HTML can be easily converted to BaseML for use elsewhere.

 The applications of this are many.
 Most importantly this allows the core content to be maintained as a GitHub repository and simply copied by dragging and dropping.
 This is common when a writer wants to maintain his or her own content but enjoy the benefits of posting to a specific blogging site or community.

 A Modern Markdown for an Internet of Things

-BaseML is also great when you want to include basic CommonMark support in something without bloating it to include a full CommonMark parsing and rendering engine, for example, when developing anything that does not need a full web pane to render like with Qt or GTK+.
+BaseML is great when you don't want to bloat your application with a full CommonMark parsing and rendering engine, for example, when developing anything that does not need a full web pane to render like with Qt or GTK+.
 This opens up many possibilities for things like

 - light, open reader apps,

 - an essential web of signed, light-weight content, or even

 - a decentralized knowledge net with no web dependency at all.